-- As long as the animals alleviate the "effects" of the disability and the animals are reasonably supported, they are acceptable. - Species other than dogs, with or without training, and animals that provide emotional support are recognized as "assistance animals."
+- As long as the animal alleviates the "effects" of the disability and the animal is reasonably supported, it is acceptable. - Species other than dogs, with or without training, and animals that provide emotional support are recognized as "assistance animals."
 Courts have also upheld that animals need not be trained, nor do they need to be dogs to qualify as "reasonable accommodations." - Animals who pose a direct threat to the health and safety of others; who cause substantial physical damage to the property of others; who pose an undue financial and/or administrative burden; or would fundamentally alter the nature of the provider's operations may be excluded.